 Working with clients in a wide range of industries across the country, we encounter—and implement—a number of best practices.
 Technology seems to be the common thread uniting many of these innovations.
 As devices and software become more powerful and affordable, more organizations are investing in systems and tools to make their operations more effective and efficient.

 Following are some of the top trends we’re seeing in security, based on internal operations, industry resources and professional experience:

-Central monitoring.
 More companies are looking for centralized command centers, known as Global Security Operations Centers or GSOCs, that can control multiple facilities from a single location.
 Previously, the technologies used for various security functions—such as access control and surveillance—didn’t communicate well with each other, presenting integration challenges for a single facility.
 New software bridges that gap and makes it possible for organizations to consolidate their security systems.

-Insurance discounts for security.
 On the personal side, some insurance companies offer lower auto premiums for safe drivers, as reported by devices that monitor and transmit information about a vehicle’s operation: speed, following distance, braking intensity.
 It makes sense that commercial insurers will reward those organizations that have taken extra steps to protect their people and property with video surveillance, employee education and security teams.

 To discuss how your facility can capitalize on the above trends in security, call Sunstates Security at 866-710-2019 or contact us.